Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

     > Environment variables must be set if using a Hashicorp Vault, and a version 2 K/V secret engine must be enabled.
 For more information see [Setting up a Hashicorp Vault](../Setting%20up%20a%20Hashicorp%20Vault).

 1. Generate a key pair, save to files and then start Tessera using a provided config

+    !!! note
+        This is only available in Tessera versions 0.10.2 and earlier.
+This feature was removed to ensure clearer distinction of responsibilities between each Tessera command
     ```
     tessera -keygen -configfile /path/to/config.json
     ```